mathworks/matlab-azure-devops-extension/overview.md

 ##### macOS
 If you are using a macOS agent with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

 >**Tip:** One convenient way to include the required dependencies on a self-hosted agent is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your YAML pipeline.
-For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 #### Licensing
 Product licensing for your pipeline depends on your project visibility as well as the type of products to install: